koordinates/dojo/trunk/docscripts/README.txt

 *message*: the format of that particular topics message:
 *returns*: what the object returns

-"docSearch":
+"/docs/search":
 	publisher: any widget or code that wishes to search for documents
-	subscriber: dojo.doc
+	subscriber: dojo.docs
 	messsage: {
 		selectKey: id of the docSearch request,
 		name: string containing function to search for
 	}

-"docResults":
-	publisher: dojo.doc
+"/docs/function/select":
+	publisher: any widget that can select a function
-	subscriber: any widget or code that wishes to see the results of current docSearches
+	subscriber: dojo.docs and any other widget that wishes to be aware of a selection
 	message: {
+		selectKey: identifier (optional),
+		pkg: The package the method is in (optional)
+		name: string with name of the function,
+		id: the polymorphic id of the function (maybe be blank, or undefined if the default) }

+"/docs/package/select":
+	publisher: any widget that can select a function
+	subscriber: dojo.docs and any other widget that wishes to be aware of a selection
+	message: {
+		selectKey: identifier (optional),
+		pkg: The package to select (use either this or name)
+		name: The package to select (use either this or pkg) }

+"/docs/function/results":
+	publisher: dojo.docs
+	subscriber: any widget or code that wishes to see the results of current doc searches
+	message: {
 		selectKey: id of the docSearch request,
-		docResults: [{
+		methods: [{
 			pkg: string with the package (require statement) containing the function
 			name: string with name of function,
 			id: the polymorphic id of the function (may be blank if the default),